egzakt/UnifikMailChimpBundle/README.md

 This bundle is still experimental and has been developed for Symfony 2.0,  it has not been tested on the latest versions of Symfony.

 The form is posted via AJAX so jQuery >= 1.0 is required.
+If jQuery UI is loaded, datepicker will automatically be added on date fields.

 ## Content
 * Installation